 The X.25 interface defines how a user's data enters and leaves the network.
-See Figure 1-3.
+See Figure 1-3 on page 1-5.
 CCITT Recommendation X.25 defines three levels of the DTE/DCE interface that suppliers of PSDNs use as a design guide for X.25 functions.